Book Review: The Midnight Library by Matt Haig

 Book Review_ The Midnight Library by Matt Haig feature image

-We have two lives and the second begins when we realize we have only one.
+We have two lives and the second begins when we realize we have only one. “

 Confucius

-The novel is about life, how we regret things, and the choices we get to make in our life.
+The midnight Library is about life, how we regret things, and the choices we get to make in our life.
 We are working out to be happy in the life we have chosen for.
 In all the regrets, we lose the opportunity for success and happiness.
 As I mentioned in the Quote before, we only have one life, but the only thing that makes a difference is when we realize it.

 The Midnight Library by Matt Haig | Book Review

-About the Author | Overview
+About The Author | Matt Haig

-Matt Haig is the writer of both fiction and nonfiction books and novels for children and adults, often in the speculative fiction genre.
+Matt Haig is the writer of both fiction and non-fiction books and novels for children and adults, often in the speculative fiction genre.
 His book Midnight library was adapted for radio and broadcast in ten episodes on BBC Radio 4 in Dec 2020.
 Viking published the book in 2020.

-The Midnight Library | Overview
+The Midnight Library | Book Overview

 The Midnight Library by Matt Haig Quotes with Matt Haig Cover Image

-The book The Midnight Library by Matt Haig is a philosophical fictional Novel officially published on 29 September 2020.
+The Midnight Library by Matt Haig is a philosophical fictional Novel officially published on 29th September 2020.
 The book talks about the Meaning of life, the point of existence, the second chance, our purpose, suicide, and many more, which you will find when you read.
-The book was shortlisted for the year’s 2021 British Book Awards ” fiction book and GoodReads literary fiction best reads of 2020 award.
-The novel is currently in the top 10 Sunday Times bestseller list and selected as New York Times’ top 10 books.

 The main character in this Novel—Nora seed, a 35-year-old woman from Bedford, England, is a central character of the Midnight library.
 Nora is smart and talented, but she struggled in the book under immense pressure with all the regrets she had with her life and with oppressive expectations of her loved ones.
 By the end of her 30s, she found herself struggling.
 She was suicidal and ended up in a situation between life and death.